 These settings indicate which actions may be carried out.

-Which actions are permitted on this table can be set with the Allow import, Allow export and Allow update checkmarks.
+Which actions are permitted on this table can be set with the Import, Export, and Mass update checkboxes.

 Overview of the Performance options with subject settings